aardappel/lobster/docs/source/implementation.md

 2 places:

--   The "builtins" folder, which should really be part of any Lobster implementation. `buitins.cpp` is the most important one that adds control structures, vector & math operations etc., without which the language would be hard to use. `file.cpp` adds file I/O related functions, and `lobsterreader.cpp` allows you to parse data structures in lobster syntax from a running program.
+-   The "builtins" folder, which should really be part of any Lobster implementation. `buitins.cpp` is the most important one that adds vector & math operations etc., without which the language would be hard to use. `file.cpp` adds file I/O related functions, and `lobsterreader.cpp` allows you to parse data structures in lobster syntax from a running program.